HenriqueAssumpcao/henriqueassumpcao.github.io/_posts/2023-11-22-endomorphism_rings.md

 related_publications:

 toc:
-  - name: "Lemma 1: Isomorphisms between rings of endomorphisms"
+  - name: "Isomorphisms between rings of endomorphisms"
-  - name: "Lemma 2: Endomorphisms of commutative rings"
+  - name: "Endomorphisms of commutative rings"
   - name: "Putting it all together"
   - name: "Comments"

 ---
 I'm currently taking a course on Rings and Modules at UFMG, and this week I came across an interesting result that I've decided to share here.
-It is quite simple, however I found it to be interesting nonetheless.

 Let $$R$$ be a ring with unity.
 We wish to show that if $$R$$ is commutative and if $$M$$ is a simple $$R$$-module, then the ring of $$R$$-endomorphisms $$\text{End}_R(M)$$ is a field.
-## Lemma 1: Isomorphisms between rings of endomorphisms
+## Isomorphisms between rings of endomorphisms
 We will first prove an auxiliary result that turns out to be quite useful.

 **Lemma 1:** Let $$R$$ be a unitary ring, and let $$M,N$$ be two isomorphic $$R$$-modules.
 Then $$\text{End}_R(M)$$ and $$\text{End}_R(N)$$ are isomorphic as rings.